-Of course, Google Search Console is one of the best and most accurate ways of tracking links to your site.
-And. as you know, this is imperative to ranking high in the search engines.
+Google Search Console is one of the best and most accurate ways of tracking links to your site.
+And, as you know, this is imperative to ranking high in the search engines.
 Be sure to track not only the number of links, but also how your data is linked and which pages have the most links.

 With Google Search Console, the more you dig, the more you’ll find.
 And, remember this: your data is updated on the fly, so don’t be afraid to review your dashboard at least once a day.

-This isn’t to suggest that your small business competitors are enemies, but instead to explain that it’s a good idea to know what they’re doing, in regards to search engine optimization and digital marketing.
+This isn’t to suggest that your small business competitors are enemies, but instead to explain that it’s a good idea to know what they’re doing—especially when it comes to search engine optimization and digital marketing.

-While there is a lot that you can do on your own, you only have so much time for tracking and reviewing your top competitors, as a small business.
-This is why you want to rely on a tool, like SpyFu.
+While there is a lot that you can do on your own, you only have so much time for tracking and researching your top competitors.
+This is why you should use SEO tools for digital marketing like SpyFu.